How to change your company name by special resolution

 You can combine a resolution for change of name with a resolution for a change of status, for example, resolving to change the name from ABC Limited to XYZ PLC.

-All the documentation necessary for a change of name and change of company status must be filed at the same time along with the fees for both (currently £30).
-The combined fee for a same day application is £100.
+All the documentation necessary for a change of name and change of company status must be filed at the same time along with the fees for both.

 A company can also change from being a public limited company to being a private limited company, but only if the necessary majority of the company members have agreed to the change.